jhumelsine/jhumelsine.github.io/_posts/2026-06-05-ai-and-developer.md

 # References
 * [Coding Is Dead, Long Live Programming](https://ian-cooper.writeas.com/coding-is-dead-long-live-programming) - Ian Cooper argues that while the act of writing the code will no longer be done by humans, the act of directing the AI to write the code that's needed will still be the responsibility of humans.
 * [Patterns for Reducing Friction in AI-Assisted Development](https://martinfowler.com/articles/reduce-friction-ai/) - Rahul Garg proposes five patterns that bring this collaborative scaffolding to AI-assisted development, shifting the experience from correcting a tool to collaborating with a capable teammate.
+* [What Is Code?](https://martinfowler.com/articles/what-is-code.html) - Unmesh Joshi proposes that even when LLMs can generate much code that code is a conceptual model of the problem domain.
+A well-designed codebase contains concepts for humans and tools to reason with.
 * [Modern Software Engineering AI Video Playlist](https://www.youtube.com/playlist?list=PLwLLcwQlnXBwUTz7GM9_a5ebyMA4PaP5f) - A playlist of AI related videos from the [Modern Software Engineering Video Channel](https://www.youtube.com/@ModernSoftwareEngineeringYT).
 * [Redefining the Software Engineering Profession for AI](https://cacm.acm.org/opinion/redefining-the-software-engineering-profession-for-ai/) - Without the hiring of early-in-career developers, the profession’s talent pipeline will collapse, and organizations will face a future without the next generation of experienced engineers - _Communications of the ACM_
 * [The velocity trap: Why genAI is exposing broken foundations](https://www.thoughtworks.com/en-us/insights/podcasts/pragmatism-in-practice/the-velocity-trap--why-genai-is-exposing-broken-foundations) - Thoughtworks podcast.
 The core thesis of this discussion is that AI is not automatically transforming software delivery.
 Instead, it acts as an amplifier of an organization’s existing strengths and weaknesses.
 Teams with strong engineering foundations, streamlined workflows, good testing practices, and adaptable cultures are accelerating dramatically with AI, while organizations with fragile pipelines, technical debt, siloed data, and outdated processes are often slowing down despite increased code generation.